nswitanek/MLOps-ado-adb/src/workshop/documents/part_0.md

 > NOTE: You can skip this section if you've been provided an Azure AD Service Principal.

-> IMPORTANT: If this deployment fails, you cannot do the following steps in the workshop.
-Please inform your CSA or lab instructor with the error message.

 ## 2. Add the Service Principal to your Azure Databricks workspace

 [TODO: replace the actions here with revised instructions]